Ersatz Clients

 Creation of Ersatz Clients via the Client Management API

 Ersatz clients may be created by an admin client, just like any other.
 Set the property ersatz_client to true and then set the provisioners.
-In order to set up the provisioners, you set the property org.oa4mp:/ersatz/provisioners to be either the provisioner ID (i.e., the client ID of the client that an start the flow) or a list of IDs.
+In order to set up the provisioners, you set the property org.oa4mp:/ersatz/provisioners to be either the provisioner ID (i.e., the client ID of the client that an start the flow) or an array of IDs.
+The zeroth element is always the main provisioner.
 The list of IDs is

 provisionerID ≻ ersatzID_0 ≻ ersatzID_1 ≻ ... ≻ ersatzID_n